NovusIrez/obsidian-all-note/Random Notes/How to setup Tango real quick.md

 - Just click Play

 ##### Start Multiplayer mode (for PvP)
-- Click generate random code and then click Fight!
+1. Click generate random code and then click Fight!

 ![Random code](https://media.discordapp.net/attachments/920942335154589756/995857574903676968/unknown.png)

-**Optional** : Go to discord and use Invite feature to join with a single click
+2. Give the code to another player **or (preferably)** go to discord and use Invite feature to join with a single click

 ![Discord inte](https://media.discordapp.net/attachments/920942335154589756/995857750028460152/unknown.png)